• Blog

 No comments

 Well folks, the time has come.
-As some of you know, I finished seminary and transitioned from working in mental health counseling to teaching SEVEN long years ago.
+As some of you know, I finished seminary and transitioned from working in mental health counseling to teaching EIGHT long years ago (as of now, in 2023).
 With that transition, I could no longer carve out the time for blogging.
 NO MORE!

 The return may be slow.